The Supermarket Model with Known and Predicted Service Times: Fairness

 \section{Fairness}

-As described in \cref{sec:fairness}, fairness is often defined in terms of making jobs spend an amount of time in the system that is roughly proportional to their size~\cite{wierman2011fairness}; this is captured by the \emph{slowdown} concept, where a job's slowdown is its resident time divided by its size.
+As described in \cref{sec:fairness}, fairness is often defined in terms of making jobs spend an amount of time in the system that is roughly proportional to their service time~\cite{wierman2011fairness}; this is captured by the \emph{slowdown} concept, where a job's slowdown is its resident time divided by its service time.
 Here, we will show results relative to the real-world datasets of \cref{sec:realworld} where the average system load is set to $\lambda=0.9$.